top of page

 B: Dio Mio! (somewhat forlorn)

-A: Cruel Blasphemer!! (weeps) It is no use (starts taking notes) - I can go on no longer Byron, also, we are still in Piccadilly, and I don’t speak Italian
+A: Cruel Blasphemer!! (weeps) It is no use (starts taking notes) - history will record I can go on no longer, Byron - also - we are still in Piccadilly - with your stuttering Italian, you sound like a highland ghillie

-B: Must we part?
-I promise many more embraces, and fine children - who we shall raise as Catholics.
-Really now, speak not thus!
-Both of us shall live, but every morrow will wake us from a widow’d bed.
+B: Och! - must we part?
+I promise many more embraces - and fine children - whom we shall raise as Italian Catholics, complete with their incomprehensible prayers and dinner-time graces(searches for brandy) - really now, Ducky, speak not thus!
+Both of us shall live, but every morrow will wake us from a widow’d bed!

 A: Bed!
 How dare you speak of beds!
 Sly deceiver!
-Mama always told me so.
-Be sure to write when Newstead is sold.
-Fletcher!!
+Mama always told me so - when Newstead is sold - make the cheque out to Papa - Fletcher!!

-A: Pack my things, tell your wife we’re leaving, perhaps in a fortnight/ten days, and remember the horrors I have endured.
-If you could write them down, dated, that would be great, thanks
+A: Pack my things, tell my maid we’re leaving, perhaps in a fortnight/ten days - and remember the horrors I have suffered by his Lordship's way of life - oh, if you could write them down - dated and witnessed - I shall not fire your wife - thanks

 Byron is singing filthy Italian songs with the Bailiffs, inviting them to see his Casino